adamwong246/adamwong246.github.io/resume.md

 - BDD and TDD methodologies, Agile methodologies

 ---

-### software engineer and customer success, [Chroma](http://www.chromasignet.com)
+### founder, engineer, customer success, [Chroma](http://www.chromasignet.com)
 #### January, 2021 - current

-I returned to Chroma to develop Signet.code, a cannabis packaging app.
+I returned to Chroma to develop Signet.code, a cannabis packaging application.

+- ran Rewards programs wherin NFTs were attached to cannabis products, to be claimed by customers
-- implemented a PDF generator capable of producing 10k unique labels.
+- implemented a PDF generator capable of producing unique labels at high scale
-- managed customers to produce custom cannabis labels.
+- managed customer relations to produce dynamic labels
-- implemented a Rewards feature to allow customers to redeem loyalty points
 - integrated node with multiple external APIs and our cross-platform react-native app with external SDKs
-- implemented a github-first development process as PM

 ### software engineer, [OpenGov](http://www.opengov.com/)